-In addition to the requirements of the EU regulations on the hygiene of foodstuffs (852/2004/EC), each company has its own procedures for cleaning of workstations.
-Equipment and tools are replaced several times daily, according to requirements, in order, to avoid contamination between particular production batches.
+In addition to the requirements of the EU regulations on the hygiene of foodstuffs (852/2004/EC), each company has its own procedures for cleaning of cutting tools.
+Tools are normally replaced several times daily, according to requirements, in order, to avoid contamination between particular production batches.